-GRRL HAUS CINEMA is an ongoing program of short ﬁlms and video art made by women, non-binary, genderqueer, and trans people.
+GRRL HAUS CINEMA is an ongoing program of short films and video art made by women, non-binary, trans and genderqueer artists.
 A mix of local, national, and international artists present work from a variety of disciplines: narrative, documentary, experimental, and conceptual.
-With an emphasis on low budget and DIY, GRRL HAUS is a space for underrepresented voices in the arts today..
+With an emphasis on low budget and DIY, GRRL HAUS is a space for underrepresented voices in media arts.

 For 2021 our main screenings will be held in September at two outdoor film events taking place in Berlin Germany.
 With filmmaker Q&As, vendors, performances and exhibitions .